telerik/blazor-docs/getting-started/client-blazor.md

          ![Add Telerik Blazor Package to Client Project](images/add-telerik-nuget-to-client-app.png)

-1. Open the `_ViewImports.cshtml` at the root of the client web application and add the following line to register the Telerik components for the entire project:

-    **CSHTML**

-        @addTagHelper *,Telerik.Blazor

 1. Open the `~/wwwroot/index.html` file in the client web application and register the [Theme stylesheet]({%slug general-information/themes%}) (make sure to use the correct version that matches the official Kendo UI for jQuery release number):